Built on success year after year.

 Celebrate With Us

-Starting in January, the City will release stories detailing Richardson’s past.
+This year the City is releasing stories detailing Richardson’s past.

 There will be various event opportunites throughout the Celebration.